cabarius/ToyBox/ToyBox/README.txt

-    Added per character alignment locking in Party Editor > Char > Stats Books and other items that have info triggers are flagged as notable and show a circle around it Changed coloring for notable items to be a distinct lime green (Romances note from nexus forums - Freemantr80 - Regarding romance, I've played twice now with 3 romances to the end.
+    Added per character alignment locking in Party Editor > Char > Stats Books and other items that have info triggers are flagged as notable and show a circle around it Changed coloring for notable items to be a distinct lime green (ArcaneTrixter) Added mythic spellbooks to the new spellbook management section of Party Editor.
+    (ArcaneTrixter) Added 'Ignore Alignment Requirement for Abilities' to Cheats menu for those struggling paladins and others.
+    Note:  Freemantr80  mentioned in the nexus forums - Regarding romance, I've played twice now with 3 romances to the end.
 All you need to do is change the FLAG romance count value to 1 before coming back from abyss, and you won't get harassed by your lovers over having multiple partners.)
-    (ArcaneTrixter) Added mythic spellbooks to the new spellbook management section of Party Editor.
-    (ArcaneTrixter) Added 'Ignore Alignment Requirement for Abilities' to Cheats menu for those struggling paladins and others.
+We are planning on better romance support including proper polyamory and same sex but are working on some needed infrastructure improvements to provide this and more
 Ver 1.3.8
     Loot Colors and Filters
         ToyBox gives WoTR a Diablo 2/Borderlands style loot rarity and coloring system including